shakersh-zz/Gears/README.md

-# Gears have been modified to have a spare parts
+# Gears have been modified to have as spare parts